 Istanbul, the Sublime Porte, the Second Rome, Gateway to both Europe and Asia, controlling the entrance to both the Black Sea and the Mediterranean from its unbeatable position on the Golden Horn.
 The city’s foundation as Byzantium by Greek settlers in the 7th century BC is still shrouded in mystery.
 Under the Romans it was known as Constantinople, until its ultimate conquest by the Ottoman Turks in 1453 AD.
 The city was renamed once again becoming Istanbul, from Greek simply meaning “The City”.

 Hundreds of different cultures meshed and clashed resulting in the organized chaos of a city we have today.
-Traces of Greek, Roman, Gothic, Venetian, Genoese, Slavic, Albanian, Circassian, Arab, Persian and French influence are still visible and contribute to the rich cultural and historical tapestry that is Istanbul.
+Traces of Greek, Roman, Gothic, Venetian, Genoese, Slavic, Albanian, Circassian, Arab, Persian and French influence are still visible and contribute to the rich cultural and historical tapestry of one of the most beautiful European cities – Istanbul.

 Most people know of Hagia Sophia, the Blue Mosque and the Galata tower but the truth is Istanbul has simply too many monuments and areas to list.
 Most tourists only visit a fraction of what could and should be seen.
 Here’s hoping our 5 Do’s can help to offer a more immersive experience.

 The first Do on our list is to visit Istanbul’s palaces starting with Topkapi and Dolmabahçe, two of the most superb examples of Ottoman regal architecture.